cciafrino/icpc-book/README.md

 Each algorithm contains a header with the author of the code, the date it was added, a description of the algorithm, its testing status, and preferably also source, license and time complexity.

-ufrj-wf.pdf is to be kept to 25 pages + cover page, while ufrj.pdf doesn't have a mandatory limit.

 ## Testing